attila-carcutter/BackendChallenge/README.md

 Please fork our repo and implement the challenge in `src/core/challenge_api.py`.

 Customers will post some json data to this api route, and we want to store each `Vehicle` in the `Vehicle-List` to a single file.
-This file should be stored to a folder named like the `user_id` and the filename should be the `id` with a ".json" extension.
+This file should be stored to a folder named like the `customer_id` and the filename should be the `id` with a ".json" extension.

 Once you are done, just create a pull request to `base:develop`.
 Please leave a comment what you think about the task and how long it took you to finish.